favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 - loss exposure by DTI risk band
 - loss exposure by loan purpose

 loss exposure was calculated as the sum of loan amounts for all defaulted loans within each segment, expressed in millions.
-This serves as a gross loss proxy — an upper-bound estimate assuming 100% loss given default with no recovery.
+This serves as a gross loss proxy, an upper-bound estimate assuming 100% loss given default with no recovery.

 ---